 Christmas is almost here!
 The great feast is right around the corner, and it’s important to pause our busy lives and examine how well we are spiritually prepared for the birth of Jesus in our hearts.

 If you feel like you need to spiritually bolster the final days of Advent, here is a unique novena from Pope Pius IX.
 It was issued on September 23, 1846, and was designed to call to mind more frequently the mystery of the Incarnation.
 It can be prayed any month of the year, but has a particular relevance during December.

-The following five “offerings” were intended to be prayed one after another, followed by the closing prayer, each day of the nine days preceding December 25.
+The following five “offerings” were intended to be prayed one after another, followed by the closing prayer, each day of the nine days preceding December 25 (that is, beginning on December 16).
 It is another option drawn from the treasury of the Church that can help us prepare our hearts for Christmas Day.

 ETERNAL FATHER, I offer to thy honor and glory, and for my own salvation, and for the salvation of all the world, the mystery of the Birth of our Divine SAVIOR.
 [Glory Be]